djeada/Linux-Notes/notes/managing_users.md

 ### Adding user

-<i>useradd</i> is a UNIX system tool for adding new users (<i>userdel</i> is its counterpart for deleting users).
+The UNIX system tool `useradd` is used to add new users (`userdel` is used to remove users).
 It generates a new home directory for the user and adds new user information to the /etc/passwd file.

 ```bash
 useradd -m adam